braskie/caring-chili-2f08b/content/pricing.md

           clients to be their own advocate regarding their reproductive health and have meaningful discussions with their doctors about any abnormalities that they may be experiencing.
-      - title: Cras tincidunt lobortis feugiat vivamus at augue eget arcu?
+      - title: Do I have to be Catholic or religious to use this System?
         content: >
           No, the founders did establish the system teaching principles within a moral context but the system is for any woman!
 It serves any woman no